BIRTHTHOUGHTS

 4-What-What???

 The 4-1-1 (or sometimes you'll hear 5-1-1) "rule" about labor is this: If you are experiencing labor at term (36 weeks or later) you should go to the hospital when your contractions are coming every 4 minutes, each lasting about a minute, and this pattern has been going on for at least an hour.
 This very rough formula can be helpful to determine when it is reasonable to go to the hospital without the fear of being sent home again (which is not the worst thing, but can be discouraging and tiring for the laboring person).
 The message that most people take from this formula is that once your contractions are 4-1-1 you'd better not wait, but get your butt to the hospital ASAP or you're having your baby in the car!!
 In reality this timing recommendation is to keep people from going to the hospital TOO SOON.
-Before one's contractions are 4 minutes apart, it is usually not necessary to be hospitalized.
+Before one's contractions are 4 minutes apart, it is usually not necessary to be hospitalized with a first baby.
 We are a society with little first-hand experience of birth and lots of Hollywood dramatizations around it so many people feel it is safest, and even expected, to dash to the hospital at the first signs of labor.
 Most first births are going to take a very long time to get into active labor, so most people will benefit from staying at home until they actually need to go in.
-This is a very good reason to hire a doula, who even though they aren't usually qualified to do vaginal exams to check a cervix, is experienced in all the signs and indicators of where a person probably is in their labor.
-Using this information, a doula and can give sound guidance about when it makes the most sense for that pregnant person to go to their chosen birth location.
+This is a very good reason to hire a doula, who, even though they aren't usually qualified to do vaginal exams to check a cervix, is experienced in all the signs and indicators of where a person probably is in their labor.
+Using this information, a doula can give sound guidance about when it makes the most sense for that pregnant person to go to their chosen birth location.
 It can help to have a support person reminding you that 4-1-1 isn't TOO LATE, but maybe the earliest that you'd want to head to your birth location.

 BIRTHGOALS.org